 Course Description: Welcome to the beautiful and fascinating world of partial differential equations!
 As mathematics is said to be the language of nature, differential equations are a fundamental part of its grammar.
 Partial differential equations (PDEs) appear in just about every quantitative discipline, from economics to engineering to mathematics to physics.
 In fact, the most important equations of mathematical physics, including the laws of gravitation (both of Newton and Einstein) and the laws of electricity and magnetism are PDEs.
 In this course, we will learn techniques to formulate and solve certain important and special PDEs - many of these techniques will involve reducing a given PDE into a collection of ordinary differential equations (ODEs) which we already know how to solve.
-Topics will include: Classification of PDEs, separation of variables, Duhamel's Principal, Fourier series, Sturm-Liouville theory, Fourier and Laplace transform techniques, spherical harmonics, the method of characteristics, and numerical methods.
+Through the material covered will ultimately depend on our progress and our collective interests, I plan to cover the following topics: Classification of linear PDEs, separation of variables, Duhamel's Principal, Fourier series, Sturm-Liouville theory, Fourier and Laplace transform techniques, spherical harmonics, the method of characteristics, and numerical methods.